 American golf courses hold themselves to a high standard when it comes to maintaining the thick, perfectly manicured and weed-free turf on greens and fairways.
 To attain this standard, golf course managers rely on a toxic assortment of synthetic fertilizers, herbicides, insecticides, fungicides, and other chemicals.
 These practices have been linked to numerous diseases in humans, including cancer and damage to local wildlife.
 In recent years, however, golf course managers have begun to work with environmental experts to maintain their courses in ways that are less damaging to the environment and human health.

 The methods used to maintain an organic golf course are similar to those used to maintain any organic lawn or turf.
 Maintaining organic turf starts with healthy soil.
 This may require aerating compacted soil.
 Earthworms and other organisms will aerate soil naturally, but they are usually absent from soils treated with large amounts of chemical fertilizers and pesticides.
 Soil should be tested for pH and nutrient content.
-Watering and drainage should be carefully monitored.
-Too much or too little water will encourage weed growth.
-The variety of grass should be carefully selected, to ensure it can thrive in the given climate.
+Watering and drainage should be carefully monitored; too much or too little water will encourage weed growth.
+The variety of grass should be carefully selected to ensure it can thrive in the given climate.

 Beyond Pesticides also serves on a steering committee that seeks to develop a collaborative strategy with the golf course industry in an effort to effect change.
-This group developed the Environmental Principles for Golf Courses in the U.S. Increasingly, players and golf course managers are asking the right questions and looking for answers that result in meaningful reductions in pesticide use.
+This group developed the Environmental Principles for Golf Courses in the United States.
+Increasingly, players and golf course managers are asking the right questions and looking for answers that result in meaningful reductions in pesticide use.